newvoll/ssmbak/README.md

 ### CLI Gotchas:
 * You need a bunch of shady permissions to create the stack.
 Look for such errors if it fails.
-* `aws` commands require that the awscli is installed and configured.

 # Scripts